felixthecat1970/github.io/_posts/2023-08-12-ps2-saint-seiya-series.md

 	<figcaption>PS2 Original Game Covers</figcaption>
 </figure>

-Also check updates in my online code list Here i wil update codes witch enable this image modes in compactible games, in offcial games (not need for combo button or weird button combinations), and other surprises as PAL > NTSC native codes with correct sync audio - video (most cases) check list here (updated online when changes occur)
+Optional online code list others games Here i wil update codes witch enable this image modes in compactible games, in offcial games (not need for combo button or weird button combinations), and other surprises as PAL > NTSC native codes with correct sync audio - video (most cases) check list here (updated online when changes occur)

 Open table [HERE](https://docs.google.com/spreadsheets/d/e/2PACX-1vQK9yHshfnqIwf66Xb0MIG_hJ44fhPuBByI7jE8-OGSC1M63CN-bPFUbwBu9AUpl9n1wlt3oqIxcgEC/pubhtml?gid=0&single=true)

-##Updated codes in github repo, here i leave initial release info
+##UPDATED POST NOV 2023

 ## Disclaimer:
 This is my code finds, ideas, information, experiments, deduction in a empirical manner, nothing is granted to work perfect or is correct information about code reverse enginnering, for more tecnical approach i leave lectures in the end will help understand more, the next stories are related in a friendly, free, uncared manner for friends and people can "someway" understand.